Posted on May 25 2017

-The concept behind Physiclo is pretty straightforward.
-Our compression pants use built-in resistance to push your body to work harder in the same amount of time and training volume.
+That's the idea behind Physiclo Pro Resistance training apparel.
+These unique compression pants feature built-in resistance bands that push your body to work harder in the same amount of time and training volume.

 Still, runners and athletes commonly ask, how does that translate into actual results?
 Can wearing extra resistance during training actually help you feel stronger and finish faster on race day?

-Over the last couple months, our team has been working on a pilot field study to see how training with Physiclo resistance apparel helps distance runners enhance marathon and half-marathon performance.
+We conducted a field study to determine how training with Physiclo resistance apparel helps runners improve marathon and half-marathon performance.
 The 10-week study tracked the daily time and distance trained for 37 runners as they prepared to compete in their next road race.

 On average, testers reported wearing their resistance pants for 64.5% of their total training time.
 The majority preferred to use them for shorter runs during the weekdays, while running in regular gear for longer distance runs on the weekend.